jacmie/libap/dox/README.md

 - Windows - MSYS 2

 ## Building documentation
 To build documentaion *Doxygen* and *GraphViz* must be installed.
-Configuration of the documentation is in the *dox/doxyfile*.\n
+Configuration of the documentation is in the *dox/doxyfile*.\
-Do not include build documentation in the repository (the catalogue is listed in the .gitignore except the *doxyfile* and *README*).\n
+Do not include build documentation in the repository (the catalogue is listed in the .gitignore except the *doxyfile* and *README*).\
 To make changes in the documentation go to the *dox* catalogue:
 ```
 cd dox
 ```
 ### Main configuration
-It is not recommended to change it without a reason.\n Still, to make changes of the main settings of the documentation in the gui:
+It is not recommended to change it without a reason.\
+Still, to make changes of the main settings of the documentation in the gui:
 ```
 doxywizard ./doxyfile